 When a tenant informs you of a pest situation, find a professional exterminator as soon as possible to avoid infestation.
 No matter how clean the property is, insects and critters can find their way in.
 This can become a big problem very quickly in apartment buildings.

 Landlords are responsible for keeping all common areas of the building safe and clean.
-To ensure tenant safety, lighting fixtures must be in working condition and stairways, hand railings and banisters must be free from hazards.
+To ensure tenant safety, light fixtures must be in working condition.
+Also, stairways, hand railings and banisters must be free from hazards.
 Shared hallways and stairways need to be free of trash and other debris.